Cash flow forecast: what it is and how to create one

-Learn how a cash flow forecast helps your small business plan, pay bills on time, and grow with confidence.
+Learn how a cash flow forecast helps you plan ahead and manage your small business with more confidence.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio